rich-digi/notebook-mailer/README.md

 # Unified Solutions Hub

 **A webapp that forms the center of the Unified Solutions system.
-At the moment all it does is allow Support Notesbooks to be emailed to support., but its role will be expanded in future versions**
+At the moment all it does is allow Support Notesbooks to be emailed to support, but its role will be expanded in future versions**

 Two email addresses supported (one for successful problem resolutions, one for those who want more help).